Blacksburg, Virginia: Government

+Blacksburg is governed by a Town Council of six members and a mayor.
+Elections take place in November of odd-numbered years.
+Council members are elected for four-year terms.

+The town’s mayor is an elected office.

+By tradition, the town's vice-mayor is the councilperson who received the highest number of votes in the most recent election and is formally elected by council at the first meeting of the new year.

 Geography

 According to the United States Census Bureau, the town has a total area of 19.89 sqmi of which 19.89 sqmi is land and 0.04 sqmi, or 0.10%, is water.
 At 2,080 feet (634 m) above sea level, Blacksburg is located in the New River Valley and also sits astride the Eastern Continental Divide.
 It is the 15th largest municipality and the largest town in the commonwealth of Virginia.
 The Eastern Continental Divide traverses the Virginia Tech Montgomery Executive Airport.

 The tallest building in Blacksburg is Slusher Tower, a twelve-story residence hall on the Virginia Tech campus.
 The building with the highest elevation is actually Hoge Hall (formerly Lee Hall), another residence hall, which until May 17, 2009, was home to the transmitter of campus radio station WUVT.
 The tower for WUVT now sits atop Price Mountain.

 Climate

-Due to its elevation, the climate of Blacksburg is a hot-summer humid continental climate (Köppen climate classification: Dfa), being cooled down from the lowland areas, all of which possess a humid subtropical climate (Köppen climate classification: Cfa).
+Due to its elevation, the climate of Blacksburg is a hot-summer humid continental climate (Köppen climate classification: Dfa), being cooled down from the lowland areas of Virginia, all of which possess a humid subtropical climate (Köppen climate classification: Cfa).
 Summers are humid with warm to hot temperatures, although the area sees significantly cooler temperatures than places of lower elevation at the same latitude, with only 5 days of 90 °F+ highs annually.
 Winters are generally cool to cold, with occasional intervening warm periods and an average of 0.9 nights of sub-0 °F lows.
 Monthly mean temperatures range from 31.9 °F in January to 71.7 °F in July.
 Snowfall averages 24.7 in per season and generally occurs from December to March, although significant snowfall has been recorded outside of those months.